lewagon/dotfiles/04-Front-End/07-HTTP-and-Ajax/Optional-01-AJAX-wagon-race/README.md

 Your application will work like this:

-1. When the page loads, you will ask the API to create a new Game Session
+1. When the page loads, ask the API to create a new Game Session
-2. Once the Game Session created your page will display a button "Start a new Game!"
+2. Once the Game Session is created, your page will display a button `Start a new Game!`
-3. When clicked the button disappears and a form is displayed to type Player1 and Player2 names
+3. When clicked, the button disappears and is replaced by a form where you can type Player1 and Player2 names
 4. On form submission you will ask the API to create a new Game based on the players' names
-5. When you get a response, hide the form, display the board (what you've done in the last exercise) and listen for users' input
+5. When you get a response, hide the form, display the board (what you did in the last exercise) and listen for users' input
-6. When the game ends, send a request to the API to _finish_ the game, providing the winner and the time spent on the game (in seconds)
+6. When the game ends, send a request to the API to _finish_ the game, provide the winner and show the time taken to win (in seconds)
-7. When you get the API response, display the information on a score board and provide a "Play again!" button.
+7. When you get the API response, display the information on a score board and provide a "Play again!" button